All About AIG

 AIG Services - AIG pulled out services requires AIG identification.
 Direct instruction from the AIG teacher is provided for students who have been identified as gifted in English Language Arts and/or Mathematics.
 These meetings occur 1-2 times a week for 45-90 minutes.
 AIG direct services are based on enriched common core grade level standards.
 AIG services are only available for latter half of second semester for 3rd graders and all year for 4th and 5th grade students.

 Some students may need more time to develop their academic giftedness and may not have been AIG identified yet.
 These students are still eligible for AIG testing, if they demonstrate level 4 and higher academic performance than their same aged peers.
 These students can be nominated by their parents or their classroom teacher.
 The 4th & 5th grade AIG Nomination Window is always open.
 We are currently taking teacher and/or parent nominations.
-If interested, please speak to your student's classroom teacher and then email Mrs. Stone at email@example.com or Mrs. Runion at firstname.lastname@example.org for further information.
+If interested, please talk to your student's classroom teacher and then email Mrs. Stone at email@example.com.

-All nominations need to be completed in written or email form to Mrs. Stone and Mrs. Runion.
-Fall AIG nomination and testing dates for all Tracks have not been determined yet due to COVID.
-AIG Nomination deadlines are set to allow us to schedule a School Based Committee for Gifted Education (SBCGE) meeting.
+All AIG nominations need to be completed in written or email form to Mrs. Stone.
+Fall AIG nomination and testing dates for AIG Nomination deadlines are set to allow us to schedule a School Based Committee for Gifted Education (SBCGE) meeting.
 At this meeting all nominations are discussed and the decision about whether testing is appropriate is made by the committee for each nominee.
 After the meeting, all testing materials are ordered and prepared individually for each student that will be tested.
 A testing schedule is then set up and parents are notified.
 All testing is administered by the AIG teachers.

 Single Subject and Whole Grade Acceleration

-Single Subject Acceleration (SSA) Per WCPSS set guidelines, SSA participation requires testing and specific qualifying criteria.
-All testing for the 2019-2020 school year was put on hold during the Spring 2020 due to COVID.
-When SSA testing will resume has not been determined by WCPSS yet.
-SSA is offered to all students who qualify.
+Single Subject Acceleration (SSA) SSA is offered to all students who qualify.
 Students who qualify will be able to skip a grade in either Math or ELA.
 Instruction will be provided by the next grade level teacher or via an online module program.
-Students in 5th grade who are completing the online module will work independently and not receive direct instruction from the AIG teacher.
+Students in 5th grade who are completing the online module will work independently and will not receive direct instruction from the AIG teacher.
 Any student can be nominated and tested during the assigned windows.
 Testing only occurs once a year.
+The SSA Nomination window is usually in March and April and SSA Testing is in April and May.
 SSA is not an AIG service.
 It is provided by the county and is separate from AIG.
 Please go to the Acceleration tab at the top of this page for the most complete information regarding SSA.

 Whole Grade Advancement (WGA) WGA students are consistently performing 2-3 grade levels above his or her current grade level in literacy skills (reading, writing, listening, speaking) and mathematics.
 Performance at this higher level is demonstrated both in rote skills (reading words, fluency and math calculation) and most importantly, in academic application (reading comprehension, retelling, written language, math application and problem solving).
 There is a process to follow and required portfolio components that must be met in order to participate in WGA.